Durk Pearson & Sandy Shaw's®

 metal ions that promote free-radical oxidization.

 It also has a tremendous number of similarities to the nervous system biochemically.
 For example, certain neuromodulators actually affect skin cells in a manner analogous to the way they affect brain cells.
-So not only have we brought in some of the technology that we developed for Living SkinTM to make New Feeling, we've also brought in some of the science and technology that we developed to affect the surface of the skin and to improve the way it functions, the way it looks, and the way it feels.
+So not only have we brought in some of the technology that we developed for our other existing skincare product, an antioxidant/moisturizer to make our new skincare formulation, we've also brought in some of the science and technology that we developed to affect the surface of the skin and to improve the way it functions, the way it looks, and the way it feels.

-[NOTE: A predecessor and companion to New Feeling, Living Skin is a personal care product designed to maintain, protect and nourish skin.
+[NOTE: A predecessor and companion to their new product, their antioxidant/moisturizer is a personal care product designed to maintain, protect and nourish skin.

-SANDY: Living Skin actually is quite a reasonable name, because the skin is a functional organ; it doesn't just passively sit there as a sort of fence between you and the outside world.
+SANDY: The skin is a functional organ; it doesn't just passively sit there as a sort of fence between you and the outside world.
 It's actively reacting to what is going on in the outside world and impinging on your body.
 For example, it's a very active immunological organ.
 Since there are huge amounts of bacteria all over your skin that would just love to get inside and take over, your skin has to be constantly on the alert, so it can "decide" what it's going to do at any one moment.

 DURK: What it's going to let in and what it's going to keep out.
-We have included some of the Living Skin technology and science in the New Feeling formulation.
-It's not a replacement for Living Skin, however.
+We have included some of the antioxidant/moisturizer technology and science in the new, improved skincare formulation formulation.
+It's not a replacement for the antioxidant/moisturizer, however.
 On the other hand, they work very well together when you mix them in your hand and put them on your skin.

-We had to do hundreds and hundreds of experiments to go from Look & Feel to New Feeling.
+We had to do hundreds and hundreds of experiments to go from Look & Feel to our new product.
 I'd say there's probably another 1000 hours or more maybe even 2000 hours in it, so that's a pretty big investment of our time.

-JOHN: Can you talk a little about how New Feeling works?
+JOHN: Can you talk a little about how your new skincare formulation works?

 "The skin is not only the biggest and heaviest organ in your body, it's also one of the most complex, second only to the central nervous system (brain and spinal cord) in terms of complexity."